Jenksville State Forest

 Jenksville State Forest is a popular area for recreation.
-Present activities include hunting, hiking, fishing, bird-watching, horseback riding, snowshoeing, mountain biking, trapping, and cross-country skiing.
+Present activities include hunting, hiking, bird-watching, horseback riding, snowshoeing, mountain biking, trapping, and cross-country skiing.
 ATV use is prohibited on State forests.
 Due to increased use, a formalized trail system has been established.
 Target shooting is prohibited on this state forest.
 The Jenksville State Forest Brochure (PDF) (1296 kB) describes the forest, the available recreational activities on the forest and includes two detailed maps with trails.

 The Jenksville State Forest Multiple Use Trail System has been designed to offer family-based recreation for hiking, mountain biking, horseback riding and cross-county skiing.
 Trails are available to serve beginner and intermediate users.
-Maintenance of the 12-mile Jenksville Multiple Use Trail System is a cooperative effort between the New York State Department of Environmental Conservation, Division of Lands and Forests and volunteers from the Adopt-A-Natural-Resource (AANR) program.
+Maintenance of the 12-mile Jenksville Multiple Use Trail System is a cooperative effort between the New York State Department of Environmental Conservation, Division of Lands and Forests and volunteers from the Volunteer Stewardship Program.

 - Trail 5- intermediate trail 1.1 miles long